Deciding the type of employment

 - they can agree with their employer to vary their agreement, and

-- they can’t be on another collective employment agreement until 60 days after the expiry date of the collective employment agreement they were on.
+- they can’t be on another collective employment agreement until 60 days before the expiry date of the collective employment agreement they were on.

 Exemptions has more information on how a minimum wage exemption is put in place.